Austrian Variety List 2022 for agricultural plant species and vegetable species

 Austria

-Directive 2009/145/EC was adopted by the European Commission on 26 November 2009.
-It provides for derogations for the acceptance of vegetable landraces and other varieties traditionally grown in special places and regions and threatened by genetic erosion (conservation varieties), vegetable varieties which have no intrinsic value for cultivation for commercial purposes but are bred for cultivation under special conditions (also called garden or amateur varieties) and for the marketing of seeds of these landraces and other varieties.
-As with agricultural plant species, it is a simplified registration procedure.
-Where the applicant provides a sufficient description and additional information on the application for authorisation, no official examination shall be carried out.
-The names of conservation, garden or amateur varieties known before 25 May 2000 may derogate from the provisions of Regulation (EC) No 930/2000.
-Seed of conservation varieties may be marketed only in the specified region of origin, but no such vegetable variety is currently registered.
-There are no territorial restrictions on vegetable varieties grown for cultivation under special conditions, but the seed must be marketed in small packages.
+On November 26, 2009, the European Commission issued Directive 2009/145/EC.
+It contains derogations for the registration of vegetable landraces and other varieties traditionally grown in particular places and regions and threatened by genetic erosion (conservation varieties), as well as vegetable varieties which are of no commercial value in themselves but are bred for cultivation under particular conditions (also known as garden or amateur varieties), and for the marketing of seed of these landraces and other varieties.
+As with agricultural plant species, this is a simplified registration procedure.
+Provided that the applicant submits a sufficient description and supplementary information with the application for registration, an official examination is not required.
+The names of conservation varieties and garden or amateur varieties may deviate from the provisions of Regulation (EC) No. 930/2000 if they were known before May 25, 2000.

 Archive of the Austrian List of Varieties